POTL: A First-Order Complete Temporal Logic for Operator Precedence Languages: Abstract

 \section{Abstract}

 The problem of model checking procedural programs has fostered much research towards the definition of temporal logics for reasoning on context-free structures.
-The most notable of such results are temporal logics on Nested Words, such as \textsc{CaRet} and NWTL.
-Recently, we introduced OPTL, based on the class of Operator Precedence Languages (OPL), more powerful than Nested Words.
-In this paper, we introduce the new OPL-based logic POTL, prove its FO-completeness over finite words, and provide a model checking procedure for it.
+The most notable of such results are temporal logics on Nested Words, such as CaRet and NWTL.
+Recently, the logic OPTL was introduced, based on the class of Operator Precedence Languages (OPL), more powerful than Nested Words.
+We define the new OPL-based logic POTL, prove its FO-completeness, and provide a model checking procedure for it.
 POTL improves on NWTL by enabling the formulation of requirements involving pre/post-conditions, stack inspection, and others in the presence of exception-like constructs.
 It improves on OPTL by being FO-complete, and by expressing more easily stack inspection and function-local properties.